 There are several reasons why a recruitment agency owner may wish to increase the value of their business, including gaining a better reputation within the industry, attracting the attention of the biggest clients, or planning ahead should they decide to sell.

-Whatever your reason is, there are some key ways to increase the value of your recruitment agency, five of which we’ve shared below.
+Whatever your reason is, there are some key ways to increase the value of your recruitment agency, six of which we’ve shared below.

 Analyse your pool of candidates and your PSL value